Recorders: Anthony Garnett, Bob Upton, Caroline Page Distance: 600m Walk Time: 30- 40mins

 Wall Brown, Gatekeeper and Holy Blue absent this year

 Results : 2020

-There are no big changes just a small increase in 2020 with numbers fairly stable year on year.
+There are no big changes just a small decrease in 2020 with numbers fairly stable year on year recently.
 In this somewaht shaded grassland Ringlet and the Whites are predominant and showed increases.
 Peacock numbers have considerable variation with a boom in 2019.
 Large Skipper had a poorer year.
 Small Tortoiseshell was highlight for 2020 seems to be on a boom after a rise in recent years.
 The occasional visitor highlights were Wall Brown, Common Blue and Small Copper .
-Migrant Painted Lady was abscent and red admirals well down.
+Migrant Painted Lady was absent and Red Admirals well down.